kyma-project/kyma/docs/03-tutorials/service-management/smgt-11-hb-create-addons.md

 4. Add the `docs` directory.

    In the `docs` directory, provide documentation for your addon.
 The documentation can include Markdown documents, AsyncAPI, OData, and OpenAPI specification files.
 Create the `assets` directory inside the `docs` directory to store assets, such as images.
 The `docs` directory must contain a `meta.yaml` file, which provides information on how documentation for the addon is uploaded.
-Because you can install the Helm Broker as a ClusterServiceBroker or as a ServiceBroker, documentation for addons is provided using either [ClusterAssetGroups](https://github.com/kyma-project/rafter/blob/main/docs/18-clusterassetgroup-cr.md) or [AssetGroups](https://github.com/kyma-project/rafter/blob/main/docs/17-assetgroup-cr.md) custom resources, respectively.
+Because you can install Helm Broker as a ClusterServiceBroker or as a ServiceBroker, documentation for addons is provided using either [ClusterAssetGroups](https://github.com/kyma-project/rafter/blob/main/docs/18-clusterassetgroup-cr.md) or [AssetGroups](https://github.com/kyma-project/rafter/blob/main/docs/17-assetgroup-cr.md) custom resources, respectively.
 See the [example](https://github.com/kyma-project/addons/tree/master/addons/testing-0.0.1/docs) of the `docs` directory with documentation for the testing addon.

 These are all the possible files that you can include in your addons: